Mojave King

-Mojave King (born 11 June 2002) is a New Zealand-American professional basketball player for the NBA G League Ignite of the NBA G League.
-He previously played for the Southland Sharks of the New Zealand National Basketball League (NZNBL).
+Mojave Jackson King (/məˈhɑːvi/ mə-HAH-vee; born 11 June 2002) is a New Zealand-American professional basketball player for the Cairns Taipans of the Australian National Basketball League (NBL).
+He began his career in the Australian NBL in 2020, playing his first season for the Cairns Taipans.
+After a season with the Adelaide 36ers, he joined the NBA G League Ignite in 2022.
+He was selected by the Los Angeles Lakers with the 47th overall pick in the 2023 NBA draft.

 Early life and career

-King was born in Dunedin, New Zealand and was named after the Mojave Desert in the southwestern United States.
+King was born in Dunedin, New Zealand.
+He was named after the Mojave Desert in the southwestern United States.

-In 2007, at the age of four, Mojave moved with his family to Mackay, Queensland when his father accepted a role to coach the Mackay Meteors in Australia's semi-professional Queensland Basketball League.
-The family settled in Brisbane four years later when the father accepted a position to coach the Brisbane Spartans in the South East Australian Basketball League.
-Mojave attended Brisbane State High School as a teenager.
+In 2007, at the age of four, King moved with his family to Mackay, Queensland, when his father accepted a role to coach the Mackay Meteors in Australia's semi-professional Queensland Basketball League (QBL).
+The family settled in Brisbane four years later when King's father accepted a position to coach the Brisbane Spartans in the South East Australian Basketball League.
+There he attended Brisbane State High School.

+In 2018, King played one game in the QBL for the Brisbane Capitals.

-In January 2019, King joined the NBA Global Academy, a training center at the Australian Institute of Sport in Canberra.
-In association with the academy, he played for BA Centre of Excellence in the NBL1, an Australian semi-professional league.
+In 2019, King joined the NBA Global Academy, a training centre at the Australian Institute of Sport in Canberra.
+In association with the academy, he played for the BA Centre of Excellence in the NBL1, an Australian semi-professional league.
 Later that year, King represented Queensland South at the Australian Under-18 Championships, where he led the competition in scoring with 26.6 points per game.
 At the NBA Academy Games in Atlanta, Georgia in July 2019, he averaged a tournament-high 19.2 points per game.

 Professional career

+Cairns Taipans (2020–2021)

 On 12 March 2020, at the age of 17, King signed with the Cairns Taipans of the National Basketball League (NBL) as a part of the league's Next Stars program to develop NBA draft prospects.
 By joining the NBL, he turned down offers from several NCAA Division I programs, including Arizona, Baylor, Oregon and Virginia.
 During the 2020–21 season, King averaged 6.2 points and 2.4 rebounds.

+Adelaide 36ers (2021–2022)

 On 14 July 2021, King was transferred to the Adelaide 36ers for the final year of his Next Stars contract.

+Southland Sharks (2022)

 On 19 April 2022, King signed with the Southland Sharks for the 2022 New Zealand NBL season.

+NBA G League Ignite (2022–2023)

 On 7 September 2022, King signed a contract with the NBA G League Ignite.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.